Anuneet2003/skin-disease-detection/README.md

 # Skin Cancer Detection and Classification

-This project uses a DenseNet121 model to detect and classify 9 different types of skin cancer from images.
+This project uses a DenseNet121 model to detect and classify 9 different types of skin lesions cancer from images.

 ## Table of Contents